★ “It is not what you make, but what you get to keep that matters.”

 Required Minimum Distribution (RMD) Optimization

-Do these rules apply to my retirement plan?
-The minimum distribution rules discussed below apply to: traditional IRAs, SEP IRAs, SIMPLE IRAs, 401(k) plans, 403(b) plans, 457(b) plans, profit sharing plans, other defined contribution plans.
+Traditional IRAs, SEP IRAs, SIMPLE IRAs, 401(k) plans, 403(b) plans 457(b) plans, profit sharing plans, other defined contribution plans, and Roth IRA beneficiaries

 IF ALL OF THE ABOVE SEEMS TOO COMPLICATED, JUST CONTACT US, WE CAN WALK YOU THROUGH IT ALL.